 Kosta Boda Today: A Resilient Icon Resides In The Kingdom Of Crystal

 As the leading manufacturer of Swedish glass, Kosta would ‘absorb’ many of the smaller Swedish glasshouses (including Orrefors) via a series of mergers in the 1970s and 1980s.
 Though the firm enjoyed a renewed focus on producing only contemporary glass art, ceasing the production of many of its older designs, it never truly forgot its roots.
 Drawing on its status as one of the world’s oldest still-operating glassworks, Kosta Boda created a unique glassmaking ‘theme park’ deep in the Swedish wilderness where it all began: The Kingdom of Crystal.

-Today, the Kingdom of Crystal, which is compromised of numerous small glassworks nestled in the forest just as their forbears were, both lures hundreds of tourists to the region annually and helps to support emerging glass artists via the on-site National School of Glass.
-In the Kingdom of Crystal, art, craft, and community are allowed to flourish as they have done for hundreds of years.
+Today, the Kingdom of Crystal, which is composed of numerous small glassworks nestled in the forest just as their forbears were, lures hundreds of tourists to the region annually and helps to support emerging glass artists via the on-site National School of Glass.
+In the Kingdom of Crystal, art, craft, and community are allowed to flourish as they have for hundreds of years.
 If the stunning work of Kosta-nurtured artists like Micke Johansson is anything to go by, this enriched artistic environment is likely to bear lush fruit for many years to come.